 MATTHEW A.J.
-GREGORY – Matthew is an interdisciplinary theatre artist whose current theater work explores the nexus between art and politics, specifically through use of the comedy as a lens for investigating modern civil issues.
-He is theatre generalist with expertise in direction, acting, theatre history and costume design, but is interested in holistic approaches to theatre-making that transcend the boundaries of traditional disciplines.
+GREGORY – Matthew is an interdisciplinary theatre artist with expertise in direction, acting, theatre history and costume design, but is interested in holistic approaches to theatre-making that transcend the boundaries of traditional disciplines.
 He has directed numerous productions at venues around New York including NYU, Theater for the New City, the cell and the Culture Project.
 He has performed at the Kennedy Center, the Saratoga Shakespeare Company and Off-Broadway at the Mint Theater.
 His costume designs have been seen at the Juilliard School, the Wheeler Opera House and the Shakespeare Theatre of New Jersey.
 Matthew also worked as a costume artisan on various films including “X-Men”, “How the Grinch Stole Christmas”, and “Charlie’s Angels”.
-He has been on the faculty at Adelphi University, SUNY Albany, Siena College and CUNY – Kingsborough.
-Currently, Matthew is on the faculty at NYU Gallatin and the Lee Strasberg Theatre & Film Institute.
-For more information please visit http://www.matthewajgregory.squarespace.com
+Currently, Matthew is on the faculty at NYU Gallatin, AADA, and the Lee Strasberg Theatre & Film Institute.
+In addition, Matthew is the ‘Capocomico’ (captain) for the Department of Fools.
+For more information please visit: http://www.matthewajgregory.squarespace.com

 BEN RADEMACHER – Ben was born and raised in Duesseldorf, Germany and recently graduated from the Lee Strasberg Theatre and Film Institute.
 He is very excited and grateful to be part of the Department of Fools amongst such talented cast members.
 Ben recently had his successful Off Broadway debut, portraying the Nazi Major Steinsteiger in the original play “Defendant Maurice Chevalier” at the American Theater of Actors.
 Other acting credits include all lead male roles in David Hares “Blue Room” on Stage in Koblenz, Germany.
 He also featured in German Films and TV series including “Rosamunde Pilcher” and “Lindenstraße”.